raypulver/phpleon/README.md

 The value of `NaN` is deserialized into an instance of `LEON\NaN` and `undefined` deserializes to an instance of `LEON\Undefined`.
 If you want to serialize/deserialize a `Buffer` object you must use the `LEON\StringBuffer` class, which provides all the methods that a Node.js `Buffer` provides for reading and writing data.

+In addition to arrays, you can also serialize objects, but only public properties will be serialized, and it will treat the data as an associative array.

 ## License
 MIT